Election-Tech-Initiative/electionguard/README.md

 ## 🚀 Getting Started

 ElectionGuard is always improving.
 To keep up with the latest, check our **[GitHub Pages documentation](https://microsoft.github.io/electionguard)**.
-For developers looking to get started, we recommend the following repositories.
+For those looking to get started, we recommend the following repositories.

+### Documentation

+This repository is a living document to help everyone interact with ElectionGuard.
+The [official ElectionGuard site](https://microsoft.github.io/electionguard) is built using the `/docs` folder and [mkdocs](https://www.mkdocs.org/) with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
+Ensure you have the python 3.8 or newer installed and run `make` to install the dependencies and start the site.

 ### Python
 A core component of electionguard implemented in python which includes ballot encryption, decryption, key generation, and tallying.